Crypto1-dev/js-hodlcoin/README.md

 run the following commands after downloading github (make sure node is installed):

-node hodl.js
+node hodlcoin.js

-and visit site
+and thatvisit site

-or use the official one.
+or use the official one (COMING SOON!!!) that is valueable unlike yours HA!